 So at every stage, there is already an entire algorithm of actions that must be taken automatically to manage the incident and mitigate the disaster.

-Step 2: Logging and Categorization
+Phase 2: Logging and Categorization

 These incidents are then classified and prioritized based on urgency and impact, as well as the parts of the infrastructure affected.

-Step 3: Escalation
+Phase 3: Escalation and Notification

 Based on criteria such as priority, severity, number of users affected, and urgency, the ticket should be forwarded or escalated to the appropriate department.